haltugyildirim/artof-data/README.md

 Cross-correlation fitting; a method to find the length of ultrashort laser-pulses from delaypoints, is done with curve_fit from [SciPy](https://www.scipy.org/) using a convoluted version of an exponential decay and a gaussian.

-All the plotting is either done with build-in function from [xarray](https://github.com/pydata/xarray) or [Matplotlib](https://matplotlib.org/).
+All the plotting is either done with build-in function from [xarray](https://github.com/pydata/xarray) or [Matplotlib](https://matplotlib.org/) with [SciencePlots](https://github.com/garrettj403/SciencePlots) style in line plots.

-Dependencies
+Installation
 ---
 There are several ways to install the dependencies and package.

-Package dependencies can be installed together with a creating a conda environment.
+*First method* Package dependencies can be installed together with a creating a conda environment, this is the easiest way.
 First download the files and inside the folder location, type in terminal:

  ```console
  $ conda env create -f environment.yml